 Our soba making tradition stretches back over 230 years to a small shop in Tokyo.
 From there, nine generations have been the stewards of our culinary heritage and unique white soba.
 Our New York restaurant is the first location outside Japan and we invite you to experience true Japanese soba craftsmanship.

-Our soba noodles are made from buckwheat, but only from the innermost part of each grain.
-This, together with our own unique process, produces noodles that are pure white in color, with a delicate aroma and a texture that is smooth as silk.
-They are also high in protein and lower in gluten than other noodles.
+Our signature Sarashina soba noodles are made from Japanese buckwheat, but only from the innermost part of each seed, similar to how sake is made from the core of rice grains.
+This produces noodles that are pure white in color, with a delicate aroma, texture that is smooth as silk, and has a more refined flavor.
+We also offer Mori soba, which is made from the whole buckwheat grain and has a more robust flavor and darker color.
+Soba noodles are high in protein and lower in gluten than other noodles, however they are not gluten free.

-We offer two types of soba, our signature white buckwheat Sarashina soba and “mori” soba, a mix of 80% buckwheat and 20% wheat flour, both styles available hot or cold.
-Enjoy our soba with dipping sauce and topped with meat or traditional style with tempura.
-While soba is our specialty, our extensive menu includes modern Japanese and season dishes, as well as tempura, seafood and entrees.
+Both Sarashina and Mori soba noodles are available hot or cold.
+Enjoy our soba with dipping sauce or topped with meat or traditional style with tempura.
+While soba is our specialty, our extensive menu includes modern Japanese and seasonal dishes, as well as tempura, seafood and entrees.